ChennaiTechie/Microsoft-JSON-Web-Token-Extractor/README.md

 # Microsoft JSON Web Token Extractor

 I have created a small C# project to extract JSON Web Tokens from memory without dumping anything on disk to avoid detection by Endpoint Detection and Response.
-For more information about this attack, see the links below.

 For more information about extracting JSON Web Tokens, please check my blog post:
 https://thalpius.com <- Direct link coming soon!